-At the end of the tax year the company should account for all CIS deductions made from its payments and that it offset against its own liabilities on the company's P35 Employer Annual Return.
+The company should account for all CIS deductions made from its payments that it offset against its own liabilities on the monthly Employer Payment Summary (EPS) return.
 Where your company believes that a repayment is due at the end of the tax year, you must make a request in writing for this repayment quoting your employers or accounts office reference and send it to:

 HM Revenue & Customs